Timeline for securing a pub tenancy or lease

 Once you’ve found a pub and are actively talking to the pub landlord (brewery or pub company) about taking it on, you need to write a business plan.
 This doesn’t have to be daunting, even if you’ve never done one before.
 It involves looking in detail at the business opportunity, how you can build on its strengths, how you will deal with any weaknesses or threats, and what you will do to take it to the next level.

 We talk a lot about ‘premiumisation’ in the pub trade.
 As a concept it’s ideally suited to the pub tenancy or lease model as pub operators are in a great position to differentiate their pub by doing something special.
-For more on premiumisation and what we mean by this term, read this blog post.

 By this stage you will have a Business Development Manager (BDM) working with you to help you secure the pub tenancy or lease.
 They are on hand to help you write a robust and realistic business plan.
 You can also tap into their experience of working with other pub operators and use this to create an exciting business plan for your pub.